From Reasoning LLMs to BERT: A Two-Stage Distillation Framework for Search Relevance: The Reasoning then Distilling Framework

 \subsubsection{Preference Optimization with a Multi-Dimensional Reward Model}

 While supervised fine-tuning instills human-like reasoning patterns, it does not guarantee logical quality or reliability.
 To address this limitation, we employ reinforcement learning (RL) to further optimize the model's reasoning capabilities.
-However, a critical challenge in applying RL is the design of an effective reward function.
-A naive approach, such as rewarding only the final answer's correctness, suffers from two critical issues. \textbf{Firstly}, the reward signal is exceedingly sparse, providing insufficient guidance for the multi-step reasoning process~\cite{zhang2025100}. \textbf{Secondly}, it is highly susceptible to "reward hacking," where the model might generate correct answers through entirely flawed or coincidental reasoning chains, thus failing to achieve the true goal of reliable inference~\cite{tarek2025reward}.
+However, a critical challenge in applying RL is the design of an effective reward function\zyx{~\cite{ng1999policy, randlov1998learning, tu2025informative}}.
+A naive approach, such as rewarding only the final answer's correctness, suffers from two critical issues. \textbf{Firstly}, the reward signal is exceedingly sparse, providing insufficient guidance for the multi-step reasoning process~\cite{zhang2025100}. \textbf{Secondly}, it is highly susceptible to ``reward hacking,'' where the model might generate correct answers through entirely flawed or coincidental reasoning chains, thus failing to achieve the true goal of reliable inference~\cite{tarek2025reward}.

 To address this, we proposed a fine-grained reward model$M_{\text{RM}}$ to simultaneously evaluates both the reasoning process and the final outcome, providing richer and denser guidance signals.
 This reward model was then used to optimize our policy model($M_{SFT}$) via the GRPO algorithm~\cite{guo2025deepseek}, thereby enhancing its reasoning capabilities.

 \textbf{Reward Model Construction}.
 Training a model capable of precisely assessing reasoning quality requires a high-quality, expert-annotated dataset.
 We first construct this by using multiple LLMs of varying scales to generate diverse <reason, answer> pairs for a given <query, service> input.
 From this pairs, we sample a wide spectrum of reasoning styles and potential error modes.
 Subsequently, domain experts meticulously annotate each output along the following five dimensions (scored 0-4): 1) \textbf{Query Understanding}: Accuracy in capturing the user's search intent.
 2) \textbf{Service Understanding}: Accuracy in describing the core attributes of the service.
 3) \textbf{Business Rule Compliance}: Adherence to the platform's business logic during reasoning.
 4) \textbf{Reasoning Consistency}: The degree to which the reasoning rationale logically supports the final answer.
 5) \textbf{Answer Correctness}: Whether the generated answer matches the ground-truth label.